Iunusov/GPUImageViewer/README.md

 ## GPU Image Viewer

-Image viewer, but with GPU acceleration
+Image viewer, but with GPU acceleration.

+Use keyboard arrows for scrolling.<br>
+'R' - for rotation<br>
+'Escape' - exit

 1. Install dependencies (Ubuntu)
    ```sh